EugeniaSilantjeva/nd00333_AZMLND_C2/README.md

 ![](Images/Diagram.JPG)

-Part 1 Azure ML Studia
+Part 1 Azure ML Studio
 1. Registering the dataset to make it available in the Azure workspace for the Automated ML Experiment
 2. Using Automated ML to determine the best model
 3. Deploying the best model so that it can be consumed